The Australian government has modified film classification laws as follows:

 The same organisation, now known as the Motion Picture Association of America, recently announced that smoking is to be considered in the rating of films in the US.
 Films containing pervasive smoking or glamourised depictions of it may attract

 higher ratings.
 Who would have imagined such a stark reversal of attitudes?
 It is interesting to note that smoking is still a legal activity, just as was passion in 1931.
 The widespread debate prompted by the MPAA's new policy shows how much

 censorship matters and the spectrum of views it elicits.

-blasphemous, indecent or obscene.
-Restrictions on film provided for censors to examine applications for registration of imported films, which was refused if a film was blasphemous, indecent or obscene; likely to be injurious to morality, or to
+indecent or obscene.
+Restrictions on film provided for censors to examine applications for registration of imported films, which was refused if a film was blasphemous, indecent or obscene; likely to be injurious to morality, or to encourage or